momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ## What is Climb?

 Climb, also known as Kreedz **Climb**ing (KZ) or Xtreme **Climb** (XC), is a popular gamemode found in every Counter-Strike game.
 The goal of Climb is to get from point A to point B in a map in the quickest time possible.
-It's series of platforming challenges that can be best simplified as "trick jumps" which pull from the big 3 movement disciplines in source, Strafing, Bhop, and Surf/Slide to challenge players in scaling its maps.
+Climb is a series of platforming challenges that can be best simplified as "trick jumps" which pull from the big 3 movement disciplines in source:
+Strafing, Bhop, and Surf to challenge players in scaling its maps.

 ## History of Climb